- Start dateSeptember/January

 Students from government departments, industry and other organisations within the UK and internationally come together to study and discuss issues and develop skills that will enable solutions now and in the future.

-Key goals of the course are to provide students with the knowledge to:
+The key goals of the course are to provide students with the knowledge to:

 - Develop in individuals an awareness of the management, user and supplier communities;